What is cohort analysis? Learn how this tool is helpful with our cohort analysis chart for SaaS.

 Subscription-based businesses’ success depends on building long-term, profitable and sticky relationships with clients.
 To get your customers to make repeat visits, you need a value proposition and go beyond vanity metrics - download counts, daily active users (DAU)/ monthly active users (MAU) that refer to growth and retention.
 The analysis has to focus on the behavior of your users and this is where the cohort analysis takes great importance.
+A business that heavily utilizes cohort analysis is often referred to as a cohort business.

 Cohort analysis shows how the metrics are developing over the life of the customer, as well as over the life of the product.